jfx2006/thunderbird-ci-docs/Crash Stats.md

 ## Taskcluster Secrets

 There are two secrets in Taskcluster to store these API keys.
+They are set up using the Secrets Manager on https://tools.taskcluster.net.

 * project/comm/thunderbird/releng/build/level-1/gecko-symbol-upload
 * project/comm/thunderbird/releng/build/level-3/gecko-symbol-upload

 You need to have access to the `project:releng:ci-group:thunderbird-releng` role in Taskcluster to be able to modify the secrets.
 I believe that is associated with an LDAP group named `thunderbird-releng` but I could be wrong about that.
-At this time Rob is the primary member of that group
+At this time Rob is the primary member of that group.